 - Add the cooked and cooled pasta, crumbled bacon, corn, jalapeño pepper, green onions, queso fresco, and cilantro to the large bowl with the dressing.
 Stir to combine.

 - Serve garnished with extra cheese, cilantro, and a little bit more chili powder, if desired.

-- You can make this up to two days in advance and refrigerate until you are ready to serve.
+- Make Ahead: You can make this up to two days in advance and refrigerate until you are ready to serve.
 Reserve half the dressing to toss with just before serving.
 Can be served cold.

 - As an alternative to sautéing the corn in the bacon fat, you can grill corn on the cob, which is more traditional.
 This is great if you're already firing up the grill for other things!
 Just remove the kernels from the cobs after grilling (about 5 of them) and add to the pasta salad as instructed.